ethanavatar/apcsi/README.md

 ## To-Do

-This tool is VERY much not complete and VERY buggy.
+This tool is VERY incomplete and VERY buggy.
 Here's a list of things that need to be done:

-- [ ] Functions with parameters
-- [ ] Functions with return values
-- [ ] `FOR EACH` loops
-- [ ] Fix misc syntax errors where there shouldn't be any
-- [ ] Fix misc runtime errors where there shouldn't be any
-- [ ] Properly catch, recover, and report runtime errors (currently, the interpreter just crashes in-place)
+- [ ] Properly catch, recover, and report runtime errors (currently, the interpreter just crashes in-place without syncronization)
+- [ ] Make more examples
+- [ ] Add more tests

 ## Installation